encbladexp/dino2bev/README.md

 I often tend to have discussions about my BEV, and I often did some math about what would be a comparable kWh price for a given car and its consumption.

+# Features

+* Knows about what we tend to call THG Quote in Germany
+* Knows about Diesel and Gasoline, as well as different Taxes
+* Does not need any fancy libraries or packages except pure Python

 # Usage

 Let's just assume you only want to change our distance a little bit: